zatarain/note-vook/README.md

 ## ✅ Testing

 This project is able to be tested in manual way and with automated unit testing.
+This section will explain how can you play around with the API once you run it following the steps of the [previous section](#-running).

 ### 🧪 Manual
 In order to play around with the API, there are `JSON` files in the directory [`test/`][test-data-json] of the repository for each of [the end-points in the API](#-end-points).
 There are JSON files for *input* for the `POST` and `PATCH` end-points and there are examples of *outputs* and possible *error* messages returned by the API.